 LOIs will be reviewed by a research advisory group, who will evaluate the LOI based on the responses to these questions.
 Selected applicants will be invited to submit full proposals.
 Note that the project budgets may include up to 15% in indirect costs.

 Applicants will receive a response to their LOIs by Friday, September 30, with full proposals due no later than Monday, October 31, 2022.

 - Executive summary (1-2 pages);

-- Project narrative (up to 10 pages), including the research question(s) to be addressed, how the proposed project would address them, key relevant challenges to the project and the strategies to address the challenges, and plans for dissemination of findings;
+- Project narrative (up to 10 pages, exclusive of references), including the research question(s) to be addressed, how the proposed project would address them, key relevant challenges to the project and the strategies to address the challenges, and plans for dissemination of findings;

 - Please be sure to include as many details regarding the planned methodology as possible

 - Description of the organization, including its background, purpose, objectives, and experience in the area for which funds are sought;